Centeva/ApiTraining/README.md

 dotnet tool restore
 ```

-To get started and create the database, run this command from the root of this
+To get started and create the database, use a terminal or the Visual Studio
-repository:
+Package Manager Console to run this command from the root of this repository:

 ```sh
 dotnet tool run dotnet-ef database update --project src/ApiTraining
 ```

-If you need to add a new migration later, run this command from the root of this
+**IF** you need to add a new migration later, run this command from the root of this
 repository:

 ```sh